 I find this to be an empowering way to think about consistency and progress in nearly any area.
 It’s never my intention to make a mistake, but if I do, I have given myself permission to view my progress over a longer timeline than a single day or an individual event.

 How to be Consistent: Plan For Failure

 Consistency is essential for success in any area.
 There is no way to get around the fact that mastery requires a volume of work.

 But if you want to maintain your sanity, reduce stress, and increase your odds of long-term success, then you need to plan for failure as well as focus on consistency.
-As I mentioned in my Habits Workshop, research from Stanford professor Kelly McGonigal has shown that the number one reason why willpower fades and people fail to remain consistent with their habits and goals is that they don’t have a plan for dealing with failure.
+As I mentioned in my Willpower Seminar, research from Stanford professor Kelly McGonigal has shown that the number one reason why willpower fades and people fail to remain consistent with their habits and goals is that they don’t have plan for failure.

 Planning to fail doesn’t mean that you expect to fail, but rather than you know what you will do and how you will get back on track when things don’t work out.
 If you’re focused on being perfect, then you’re caught in an all-or-nothing trap.

 Meanwhile, if you realize that individual failures have little impact on your long-term success, then you can more easily rebound from failures and setbacks.
 Being consistent is not the same as being perfect.